ethereum-attestation-service/eas-docs-site/docs/learn/faqs.md

 :::info  FAQs
 <details>
 <summary> What is EAS?</summary>
-EAS is an open-source public good built on Ethereum for registering composable attestation schemas for anything and enables anyone to make on/off-chain attestations.
+Ethereum Attestation Service (EAS) is free, open-source, and permissionless platform built on Ethereum that enables anyone to verify and create digital records known as attestations.
+Attestations verify the authenticity of information, such as a person's identity or credentials.
+EAS allows for interoperability and composability between different attestation protocols and solutions, enabling the attestation layer to grow and change over time.

 </details>

 <details>
 <summary>What can I use EAS for?</summary>

-EAS can be used to make on/off-chain attestations and registering new schemas to attest with.
+EAS includes a built-in attestation service and a registry of attestation schemas, enabling anyone to create and use attestations for a wide range of applications.
+Whether you need to prove your identity, credentials, or other information, EAS allows you to do so in a flexible and trustless manner.

 - Developers can use EAS to register new schemas for their use case or compose more complex schemas.
 - Users can use EAS to attest to anything (statements, their identity, what they own, and more).